 How does SEO work in general, and in executive job search specifically?

-Search engines strive to deliver the most relevant, helpful search results, when you enter words and phrases in a browser.
+Google and other search engines strive to deliver the most relevant, helpful search results, when you enter words and phrases in a browser.

 One of the many factors they use to prioritize search results is on-topic content with substance, that includes the words and phrases being searched (that is, relevant keywords).

-When people look online to find people to meet their needs, they search certain words and see what comes up.
+When people look online to find people to meet their various needs, they search certain words and see what comes up.